RgzSebas/TE2015-Microcontroladores/laboratory/LB1/README.md

   <img src="../../.img/teclogo.png">
 </p>

 # LB1.
-Expansion Board: schematic capture
+Expansion Board: Schematic Capture

 ## Description
 In this project you will design an expansion board with different peripherals to interface with the Curiosity Nano PIC18F57Q43 Evaluation board.
 Additionally, you can interface your expansion board with other microcontrollers such as Arduino, ESP8266, Raspberry Pi or any other microcontroller or FPGA evaluation board with the proper wiring.
 This project was designed for educational purposes, thus it only serves as an interface between the peripherals (e.g. LCD display, 7-segment displays, matrix keypad, and others), and an the microcontroller.
 No programming/debugging nor voltage regulation circuitry are considered.
 Moreover, no hardware drivers are included since these are meant to be softcoded by you and programmed on the microcontroller.